philc/book-notes/business/powerful - patty mccord.md

+# Powerful - Patty McCord

 ## General notes

+* (I took these loose notes from the audio book, so some of the material may not be under the correct chapter heading).
 * The feeling Netflix wanted was for people to come to work not despite the challenges due to change, but because of them.
-They wanted to feel like work was exhilarating.
-And they try to thread the needle between challenging versus hair-raising.
+They wanted work to feel like it was exhilarating.
+Netflix management tried to thread the needle between challenging versus hair-raising.
 * People are motivated when they perceive they're part of a "dream team" and are facing intense challenges.
 Those are the ultimate motivators.
 * "If you want to build a ship, don't drum up the people to gather wood, divide the work, and give orders.
-Instead, teach them to yearn for the vast and endless sea."
-The Little Prince.
+Instead, teach them to yearn for the vast and endless sea." - The Little Prince.

-## Treat people like adults (Chapter 1)
+## Treat people like adults (chap 1)

 * Great teams are forged when the problem is hard and they have to dig deep.
 The best teams are made when the startup is running out of venture funding and it must pivot to a new great idea or die.
-* Do you want people to think "God, this is hard; I'm so excited to be doing this.
+* You want people to think "God, this is hard; I'm so excited to be doing this.
 Because it's making a difference in the world."
-* She learned in her experience prior to Netflix that bigger teams and more structure to support those teams doesn't get you a better outcome.
+* Patty learned in her experience prior to Netflix that bigger teams and more structure to support those teams doesn't get you a better outcome.
 The smaller, well-coordinated team has the great advantages of speed and flexibility.
 It's hard to turn a big ship.
 A big team can't grow and change in response to changing market dynamics.
 * "It's a misconception that more people make better stuff."
 Instead, focus on discipline and lean process.
-* After firing 40% of their staff:
+* After having to fire 40% of their staff:
   * Everyone was working harder but having more fun.
 It was because only top performers were left.
   * Also, they now had smaller, more nimble teams.
 * It's hard work to manage large numbers of people.
-* So, with this in mind, they just started cutting things out of their process and their teams to see if they could keep getting productivity and happiness by doing so.
+* So, with this in mind, they just started cutting things out of their process and their teams to see if they could keep getting improved productivity and happiness by doing so.
 * Abolishing yearly planning
-  * For instance: they realized that their yearly plan was always off.
+  * They realized that their yearly plan was always off.
 It was false precision to think that they could make yearly headcount plans.
 So, they stopped doing them.
 They switched to only doing quarterly plans at that time, because that's the level of planning that was useful.
 Everything else was just wasted effort.
-  * We didn't do any more yearly roadmap planning or yearly revenue projections because we were wrong all the time.
-We were making it up.
-So we switched to quarterly.
+  * They didn't do any more yearly roadmap planning or yearly revenue projections because they were wrong all the time.
+They were making it up.
+So they switched to quarterly.
-  * Experimented with everything I could think of to get rid of unnecessary rules and constraints on teams.
-Once I got rid of all expense tracking and budgets and said "just use your judgment;
-    spend the company's money wisely."
+  * She experimented with everything she could think of to get rid of unnecessary rules and constraints on teams.
+Once she got rid of all expense tracking and budgets and said "just use your judgment; spend the company's money wisely."
 And it was fine.

-## Communicate the challenge; the job to be done (Chapter 2)
+## Communicate the challenge; the job to be done (chap 2)

 * When everyone is intimately up to speed on the business, controls and management are less necessary.